zruncho3d/DuelingZero/SOFTWARE.md

 **Watch out for new stuff here.
 Join in!**

-At minimum, any Dual Gantry-capable firmware needs to control both gantries, but you also need *something* to ensure safety and insert moves with added G-codes.
+At minimum, any Dual Gantry-capable firmware needs to control both gantries.
+If you want full travel, you also need *something* to ensure safety and insert moves with added G-codes.

 You’ll need to align the toolheads in XYZ too.
-Z alignment can be done with a shared Tri-Zero nozzle endstop.
-XY alignment is the same process as with an IDEX, of either measuring with Vernier-style or other test prints or macros, or connecting up to a camera and using machine vision (TBD: add TAMV link).
+Z alignment can be easily automated with a shared Tri-Zero nozzle endstop.
+XY alignment is the same process as with an IDEX, of either:
+* measuring with Vernier-style or other test prints or macros
+* jogging printer motion with an upward-facing nozzle camera to measure the temp offset
+* connecting up to a camera and using machine vision a la [TAMV](https://jubilee3d.com/index.php?title=TAMV)

 Below are your software options.. at least, the ones that come from Zruncho with :heart:.

 #### RepRapFirmware (RRF)

 RRF has built-in support for CoreXYUV built-in, which makes it stupid simple here to at least get the axes in motion.
 You select this printer type with a single G-code command, where you map the X, Y, U, and V axes to your printer control board’s stepper outputs.
 Then you configure a homing macro to home all axes, and then you add macros to execute on each toolchange, specifically, to park the toolheads in opposing corners.

-TBD: link to config within repo.

 As long as the slicer spits out `T0` and `T1` commands, like for an IDEX, everything should then “just work”, for the `Dual Toolhead, No Avoidance Needed` case.